 11. What additional external involvement will there be in scrutinising the proposed decisions?
-12. How will the ICB make its final commissioning decision in ways that preserve the integrity of the decision-making process Additional question when qualifying a provider on a tender (including but not limited to any qualified p where national tariffs do not apply) - 13.
+12. How will the ICB make its final commissioning decision in ways that preserve the integrity of the decision-making process Additional question when qualifying a provider on a tender (including but not limited to any qualified p where national tariffs do not apply) • 13.
 How have you determined a fair price for the service?
-Additional questions when qualifying a provider on a tender (including but not limited to any qualified pr to be qualified providers - 14.
+Additional questions when qualifying a provider on tender (including but not limited to any qualified providers - 14.
 How will you ensure that patients are aware of the full range of qualified providers from whom they can choose?
-Additional questions for proposed direct awards to (GP providers 15.
+Additional questions for proposed direct awards to GP providers 15.
 What steps have been taken to demonstrate that the services to which the contract relates are capable of being provided by only one provider?
 16. In what ways does the proposed service go above and beyond what GP practices should be expected to provide under the GP contract?
-17. What assurances will there be that a GP practice is providing high-quality services under the GP contract before it has the opportunity to provide any new services?
+17. What assurances will there be that a GP